Order Declaring that the Wastewater Systems Effluent Regulations Do Not Apply in Quebec: SOR/2018-194

 Whereas the Minister of the Environment has caused to be published in the Canada Gazette, Part I, on March 21, 2015, a copy of the proposed Order Declaring that the Wastewater Systems Effluent Regulations Do Not Apply in Quebec, substantially in the annexed form, and persons were given an opportunity to file comments with respect to the proposed Order;

 And whereas on August 23, 2018, the Minister of the Environment and the Government of Quebec entered into an agreement under section 4.1 footnote a of the Fisheries Act footnote b to the effect that there are in force provisions under the laws of Quebec that are equivalent in effect to provisions of the Wastewater Systems Effluent Regulations footnote c;

-Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to subsection 10.1(1) (see footnote b) of the Witness Protection Program Act (see footnote c), makes the annexed Regulations Amending the Schedule to the Witness Protection Program Act (Alberta Witness Security Program).
+Therefore, Her Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to subsection 4.2(1) footnote a of the Fisheries Act footnote b, makes the annexed Order Declaring that the Wastewater Systems Effluent Regulations Do Not Apply in Quebec.